 - Learn to sing Russian songs.
-It helps you string sentences and remember words.
-It also helps you become more culturally aware.
+It will help you string sentences together and remember words.
+It also will help you to become more culturally aware.

 - Take 'tours' of Russia.
 You can use Google Maps to 'walk' along the streets of Moscow.
-Seeing what the people are wearing and what the advertisements look like will be a fun little adventure to put it all together for you.
+Seeing what the people are wearing and what advertisements look like can be a fun little adventure.

 - Relax.
 If you need a break, even if it is several days––take it.
 You need to love learning Russian, or it will be unnecessarily difficult for you.

 - Stay up to date with Russian words and sentences.
 Languages change, so make sure you're using the most recent verbiage.

 - Take advantage of life's little intervals, and practice when you have a moment free.
 That means, listening to Russian music or vocabulary on the way to work in the morning.
 Or leave one of your Russian books in the bathroom.